cmhill-zz/assembly-testing/README.md

-# CMSC737 - Mate-pair Validation #
+# CMSC737 - Mate-Pair Validation #

 ## Goal ##
 Design software to determine whether an assembly satisfies a set of mate-pair constraints.